Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Fictional part numbers are marked with **FN**.
 - **Sustainability & Circularity**: Focus on energy-efficient designs, modularity for easy upgrades, and recyclable materials to reduce waste.

 This table details the **Indicating Systems** in the ROBBBO-T Aircraft, emphasizing safety, operational efficiency, and sustainability.
-Let me know if you need further modifications or additions!

 ---